Data Collector Configuration

 • <file path> - Absolute directory and file name where runtime properties are defined.
 For example: /sdc/streamsets-datacollector-5.8.0/externalResources/resources/test-runtime.properties

-The runtime properties file must be added to an external resource archive file for the deployment.
+The runtime properties file must be added as an external resource for the deployment, as described in the Control Hub documentation.

 The Data Collector configuration properties includes properties with a java.security. prefix which you can use to configure Java security properties.
 Any Java security properties that you modify in the configuration properties change the JVM configuration.
 Do not modify the Java security properties when running multiple Data Collector instances within the same JVM.